-3.3.
-DR
+3.3 DR

-The DR estimator was first proposed by Robins, Rotnitzky and Zhao (1994) in the form of an augmented IPW estimator for regression coefficients with covariates missing at random.
-Further discussion on the existing DR estimator can be found in Lunceford and Davidian (2004), Carpenter, Kenward and Vansteelandt (2006), Leon, Tsiatis and Davidian (2003), Davidian, Tsiatis and Leon (2005), Bang and Robins (2005), and Kang and Schafer (2007).
+The DR estimator was first proposed by Robins et al. (1994) in the form of an augmented IPW estimator for regression coefficients with covariates missing at random.
+Further discussion on the existing DR estimator can be found in Lunceford and Davidian (2004), Carpenter et al. (2006), Leon et al. (2003), Davidian et al. (2005), Bang and Robins (2005), and Kang and Schafer (2007).
 Typically, a DR estimator involves a propensity score model and an outcome and a confounders regression model and is consistent when either model is correctly specified.
 It is also known to achieve the semiparametric efficiency bound when both models are correctly specified.
-This class of estimators also appears in the survey sampling literature, where they are referred to as model-assisted survey estimators (Särndal, Swensson and Wretman (2003)).
+This class of estimators also appears in the survey sampling literature, where they are referred to as model-assisted survey estimators (Särndal et al., 2003).